Quantum4HEP/QUnfold/README.md

 </p>

 :warning: The response matrix must be normalized in order to keep the correct binary encoding of input data.
 The procedure is described in [this](https://github.com/JustWhit3/QUnfold/wiki/How-to-use#:~:text=The%20response%20matrix%20must%20be%20normalized%20before%20unfolding) twiki page.

+:warning: To get more information about how the error and covariance/correlation matrices are compute see [this](https://github.com/JustWhit3/QUnfold/wiki/How-to-use#error-computation) twiki page.

 ### ROOT case